 Duplicate customer data can weaken customer support; if several different customer records in the CRM system represent the same physical customer, your ability to provide accurate, differentiated service diminishes

 Campaigns and newsletters miss their targets if customer data is not consolidated and names, addresses and shopping history are not aligned

 Shipments may be returned if customer addresses are outdated – or worse, not returned leading to lost inventory and displeased customers

 The overall problem is not just efficiency losses caused by the need for double-checking information and repeating processes.
 The much bigger problem is customer churn and the dwindling loyalty resulting from bad data.

-An MDM system for customer data can solve these issues in several ways.
-The MDM system doesn’t replace a CRM solution, it enhances the CRM by de-duplicating data through a matching and linking process and presenting a “golden record” based on the most trusted source.
+A master data management system for customer data can solve these issues in several ways.
+The master data management system doesn’t replace a CRM solution, it enhances the CRM by de-duplicating data through a matching and linking process and presenting a “golden record” based on the most trusted source.

 Correct customer data is the foundation for a better marketing experience because it ensures a more personal experience and minimizes bounce rates.
 You diminish customer affinity if you fail to recognize their change of address or don’t get their name right.
 Customers today expect brands to know them in near real-time and to build rapport with them.

-To deliver success as an MDM manager, focus on having accurate, enriched customer data.
+To deliver success as a master data management manager, focus on having accurate, enriched customer data.
 This will quickly show results whether you’re in retail, banking, insurance, manufacturing, B2C or B2B.

 The business case for improving customer data is based on the fact that it’s expensive to acquire new customers whereas retaining existing customers is much cheaper.
 Investing in customer retention is therefore much more likely to pay off.